ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/cleartext-redirection.md

 ## HTTP->HTTPS redirection

 Most websites that force HTTPS will also automatically redirect any requests that come into it over HTTP.
-In $AESproductName$, this is enabled by default but can easily be enabled in any version of $productName$.
+In Emissary, this is enabled by default but can easily be enabled in any version of $productName$.

 ```